Dining with Dogs in Restaurants: What Pet Owners Need to Know

 I feared the "barking dog" when I traveled with Andy for the first time in Asheville.
 As a result, we ate in restaurants where we knew Andy could go easily.
 Some Asheville establishments even have a doggie menu.

-During my time in Asheville, NC, I sometimes felt as if there are more dogs walking the sidewalks than people.
+During my time in Asheville, NC, I sometimes felt as if more dogs were walking the sidewalks than people.
 It truly is a dog-friendly city.
-Raleigh is dog-friendly, too, but it can also be really hot during the "dog days of summer", too.
+Raleigh is dog-friendly, too, but it can also be hot during the "dog days of summer," too.

 A NOTE ABOUT SAFETY WHEN DINING WITH YOUR PET

 Pedestrian safety is important.
-Be mindful at crosswalks with your pets, watch for cars, keep your dogs on a leash at all times.
-Make sure you have your dog's shots records and that your dog is wearing identification and rabies tag at all times.
+Be mindful at crosswalks with your pets, watch for cars, and always keep your dogs on a leash.
+Ensure you have your dog's shots records and that your dog is always wearing identification and rabies tags.

 Always have water available for your pet, and always be diligent about your safety and other's safety if your dog has been known to bite.
 When traveling in a car, make sure your dog is safely secured in the vehicle.